 M13 is a spectacular globular cluster and arguably the best example of its type in the northern section of the sky.
 It is the standout deep sky object in the constellation of Hercules and sometimes referred to as the Great Hercules Globular Cluster.
-At magnitude 5.8, M13 is an easy binocular target that is just about visible to the naked eye under dark skies.
-The popularity of M13 is mainly due to it declination; it lies at 36 degrees north and therefore well placed and often overhead during summer months for northern hemisphere observers.
+At magnitude +5.8, M13 is an easy binocular target that's just about visible to the naked eye under dark skies.
+The popularity of M13 is mainly due to it declination; it lies at 36 degrees north and therefore well placed and often overhead during summer months for Northern Hemisphere observers.
 There are many other globulars that are larger and brighter than M13, but all are located in the southern section of the sky and either invisible or low on the horizon for North America, European and many Asian skywatchers.
 As a result, M13 is perhaps the most observed and studied globular cluster of all.

 In large amateur telescopes, M13 is truly sensational sight with the complete field awash with stars.
 When viewed through a 250mm (10-inch) telescope or larger, there are hundreds of stars visible against the dark background sky.
 The cluster appears 3-dimensional and breathtaking.
 In total, it has an apparent size of about 20 arc minutes, though visually it appears smaller, perhaps 12-13 arc minutes across.
 There are a couple of curious affects visible at a high magnification.
 Many of the outer stars seem to be arranged in long arcs weaving their way across the cluster face and the distribution of the bright stars is not even across the surface.
 This can result in an optical illusion of apparent voids or relatively barren areas interspersed across the cluster.
 Also visible at medium/high magnifications in telescopes of the order of 300mm (12-inch) or greater, are three dark dust lanes that form a Y shape towards the southeast of the core.
 This is known as the "propeller", first noticed by Bindon Stoney in the 1850s from Birr Castle in Ireland using the 72-inch reflector, the largest telescope in the world at the time.